Graphmax for Text Generation: Experiments

+Table \ref{tab:bleu_amazon} shows the BLEU scores of the text generated by the baseline methods and our model.
+The relative improvement of GPT-2 with \texttt{graphmax} over the baselines is more significant in the BLEU-5 metric than the BLEU-2 metric.

+\paragraph{Food Review Generation} This experiment constructs a graph based on the Yelp food review \cite{mcauley2013hidden,zhang2015character} dataset, which contains more than 700,000 food reviews.

-Table \ref{tab:compares_examples_food} illustrates the restaurant reviews generated by the baseline and the proposed model, respectively.
-From the comparison, we observe that GPT2 explores too much information, making readers difficult to capture the main story-line.
-In contrast, the GPT2+graph softmax can always make its text focusing on the core story.
-In addition, the GPT2 with softmax prefers to a general style of text, while GPT2 with the proposed graph softmax has a much closer sytle to a real e-commerce review made by human users.
-We see that the later model prefers to shorter phrases, such as the ``{\em shear interest}'', ``{\em get bored}'', ``{\em try new things}'', ``{\em laid back}'', and even a repetitive style of statement, such as ``{\em and friendly, and it was friendly}'', which are much like real food/restaurant reviews in e-commerce sites.
-That is, the fluency of the generated text approaches the real reviews.
+Table \ref{tab:compares_examples_food} presents examples of the restaurant reviews generated by the baselines and the proposed model.
+From the view of the narrative logic, we observe that GPT-2 explores too much information, making it difficult to capture the main story-line ``a place''.
+In contrast, CTRL, PPLM, OPT, and our GPT-2+\texttt{graphmax} method can always make the text focused on the core story.
+We also see that OPT appears to resemble a blog post authored by a seasoned food enthusiast, utilizing a formal tone of expression rather than an internet review.
+In contrast, the proposed method (GPT-2+\texttt{graphmax}) prefers a freestyle of text that is much closer to a real e-commerce review written by human users.
+In contrast, our model tends to use shorter phrases, such as the ``{\em shear interest}'', ``{\em get bored}'', ``{\em try new things}'', ``{\em laid back}'', and even a repetitive style of a statement, such as ``{\em and friendly, and it was friendly}'', which are more similar to real food/restaurant reviews on e-commerce sites.
+In other words, the fluency of the generated text approaches that of real reviews.
+The comparison between GPT-2 and our method (GPT-2+\texttt{graphmax}) suggests that the local knowledge obtained in Equation (\ref{eq:gradient}) is indeed important in text generation.

-As before, BLEU-2 to BLEU-5 scores \cite{papineni2002bleu} have been used to evaluate the overall performance for the food review generation.
-We vary the values of $\lambda$ from a searching set $\{0.25,0.5,1.0,1.5,2.0\}$.
-The results of BLEU scores are shown in Table \ref{tab:bleu_yelp}.
-The BLEU scores on generating long food reviews with the proposed model are better than the baseline model.
-The GPT2 with the proposed graph softmax achieves the best BLEU-2 to BLEU-5 scores when $\lambda=1.0$.
+We report the BLEU-2 to BLEU-5 scores \cite{papineni2002bleu} in Table \ref{tab:bleu_yelp} to evaluate the overall performance for the food review generation.
+We set $\lambda=1.0$.
+The BLEU-2 to BLEU-5 scores on generating long food reviews using the models with \texttt{graphmax} (+\texttt{graphmax}) are consistently better than PPLM, CTRL, OPT, and GPT-2 without \texttt{graphmax}.
+For baseline LLAMA2, \texttt{graphmax} achieves better BLEU-3 and BLEU-5 but worse BLEU-4 than LLAMA2 without \texttt{graphmax}.